Legendary Boston Bruin Milt Schmidt passed away Wednesday. This story he shared with 590 The Fan was originally posted in 2014.

 “We never gave a thought to Woody not returning or myself not returning….
-Coming home was the most important,” Schmidt told Blair on Remembrance Day.
+Coming home was the most important,” Schmidt told Blair.
 “Millions of others who did not come home, we felt sorry for them.”

 Concerned how his German last name would be received by his fellow troops, Schmidt said he asked his mother for permission to change it to “Smith.”
 She gave him her blessing, but he changed his mind at the last minute.

 “To heck with it,” Schmidt said.
 “What was good enough for my mother and dad is good enough for me.”
 And when the player arrived at his post, Middleton St. George, he was welcomed with open arms at station.

 The Bruins, too, considered a name change.
 Upon the return of Schmidt and his wingers, a contest was held to rename the Kraut Line for fear of political incorrectness.
 The newly christened “Buddy Line” only stuck for about a month, though, and the Kraut Line prevailed.

 Subscribe: Rogers GameCentre Live

 When Schmidt returned to the NHL after the war, he wasted no time regaining his all-star form and even captured the Hart Trophy in 1951.